Roast marshmallows by the fire, sleep in a tent and wake up to the sunrise at Pulau Ubin!

 – Ultimate Guide to Exploring The WWII Marsiling Tunnel — Singapore Abandoned Places

-Have you been camping at Pulau Ubin?
+Have you been camping in Singapore?
 Share your experience with us in the comments!